FukiBabasaki/hiragana-recogniser/README.md

 | Dataset           | Kuzushiji MNIST                                              | ELT-8    | ELT-8                                                        |
 | Data Augmentation | No                                                           | No       | Yes                                                          |

+Although test accuracy doesn't really differ between model with augmented images and normal images, the performance on predicting user input's character seems to drastically improve.
+This is partially because the model is more flexible to how the character is written.

 ## Future work